New Forest Connects

-- Walking With a Purpose: three New Forest Walking Festivals have taken place every October since 2016.
+- Walking With a Purpose: New Forest Walking Festivals have taken place every October since 2016.
 These guided walks were led by local experts to help people discover more about the history, heritage and wildlife of the Forest.
 Over 5,000 have taken part by joining one (or more!) of the 233 walks to date.
-The New Forest Walking Festival will return in 2019 from 12 to 27 October and booking will open in August 2019

 - Senses of Place: the information on display has been improved at two key sites in the Forest to encourage people to be inspired by and enjoy and learn about the New Forest.
 Work at the Bolderwood site has included interpretation at the deer viewing platform and at Blackwater a sculptor has produced sculptures and trail markers